We graded every x402 endpoint with Cloudflare's agent-readiness scanner

 Cost to fix: zero engineering effort if your facilitator is already CDP, plus $0.001 per route to bootstrap.

-The agent-discovery layer that lifted us from level 1 to level 4:
+The agent-discovery layer that lifted us:

 - **`robots.txt`** with `Content-Signal: ai-train=no, search=yes, ai-input=yes` → unlocks level 2